tonykieling/usersys-backend/README.md

  2. run `node server.js`

  *p.s.:*
  Right now the persistency is being done in memory.
+ Next steps:
-Next steps will migrate to PostgreSQL.
+ - migrate data to PostgreSQL
+ - allows connection with the frontend